 In simple terms, the sun is dynamic and will have different impacts on a building and its occupants depending on the time of day and year.
 We tend to see more glare issues with the sun in winter months with the sun being much lower.
 Using a dynamic automated shade system will optimise the natural resource we have in the sun.
 A dynamic shading system will utilise heat and light and harness this natural energy to help operate a building efficiently whilst maintaining a view to the outside.

 How does it work?

 There are many ways to provide automated shading for a building.
-This can be set up through weather stations on the roof of the building which track the position of the sun and adjusts the motorised blinds position accordingly.
-Lux level sensors also provide a real-time measured level of light which the blinds deploy / retract once specified comfortable light level thresholds have been hit.
+This can be set up through weather stations on the roof of the building which tracks the position of the sun and adjusts the position of the motorised blind accordingly.
+Lux level sensors also provide a real-time measured level of light which the blinds deploy/retract once specified comfortable light level thresholds have been hit.

 The system can work independently or be integrated with intelligent dimmable lighting for optimal building performance.
 There is a range of quiet and intelligent motors available to ensure the automated system is non-intrusive to occupants and quietly does its job of daylight harvesting and glare control.

 Ease of control for building managers is key.
 A system should be easy to use, with the ability to override and make changes for future-proofing a building.

 Does it cost?

 Yes, initially.
 However, automated shading has been developing in recent times.
 Simple, cost-effective motors, cabling methods and control options have made intelligent shading a much more considered, viable option for buildings.
 A dynamic shading solution reduces energy consumption by reducing the requirements for artificial light, and heating and cooling of a building.
 In short, automated shading reduces operational costs and saves money.